ntgovernment/ai-knowledge-base/DOCUMENTATION/00-README.md

 ---

-## Important Notes
+### Important Notes

-### Code Status

-- **All code is READ-ONLY** for this project
-- This is a saved HTML complete snapshot
-- No modifications to source files should be made
+- Codebase is actively maintained; source lives in `src/` and builds to `dist/`.
+- Landing and content pages ship distinct CSS/JS bundles—do not mix imports between them.
+- Runtime JS wraps heading+pre blocks, injects copy buttons (with icon swap on success), and styles sidebars/search UI.

 ### Asset Locations